The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Related Work

 \section{Related Work}

-This research draws from three interrelated domains: (1) The Digital Ecosystem of Mediatized Religion; (2) Designing for Spiritual Experience in HCI, a field that integrates principles of value-sensitive and persuasive audiovisual design; and (3) Collective Sensemaking in Online Communities.
-By reviewing these domains, we aim to frame the relationship between content design elements and community engagement patterns, addressing a gap in our understanding of technologically-mediated spiritual experiences.
+This research draws from two interrelated domains: (1) The Digital Ecosystem of Mediatized Religion, and (2) Visual and Narrative Design in Religious Media and its relationship with user engagement.
+By reviewing these domains, we aim to frame the relationship between content characteristics and community engagement patterns in online religious spaces.